 The two of us, however, had survived.
 In making all of these mistakes, we learned to fight fairly and communicate before tensions arise.
 I’m not going to say that cliché line about adversity strengthening our relationship – it didn’t.
 It just about destroyed it, actually.

-Tom and I didn’t just have occasional conflict – we lived in it.
+We didn’t just have occasional conflict – we lived in it.

 What going through this experience did is teach us that if we’re willing to fight for our relationship, we can overcome any obstacle.